The gender pay gap is widening again. Why?

 New Jersey has taken steps to protect healthcare access, most recently for women who rely on Medicaid and reproductive health services.
 The state has expanded Medicaid eligibility and postpartum coverage and invested in maternal health initiatives aimed at reducing disparities and improving continuity of care.

 At the same time, reproductive healthcare access remains a central pressure point.
 New Jersey committed significant state funding for 2026 to support clinics and patients facing financial barriers, especially as demand has increased from people traveling from more restrictive states.
-It also allocated additional state funds to cover Medicaid reimbursements for reproductive healthcare providers blocked from receiving federal payments as part of the 2025 federal spending bill (OBBBA).
+The state also allocated additional funds to support reproductive healthcare providers affected by federal Medicaid funding restrictions in the 2025 federal spending bill (OBBBA).

 New Jersey law provides broad protections against workplace discrimination and harassment, including protections related to pregnancy, caregiving responsibilities, gender identity, and sexual orientation.
 State agencies are responsible for enforcing these protections through complaint and investigation processes.